Your deposit is your money - get it back!

 Here is the grievance letter she sent Certified Mail: XYZ Property Management Grievance Letter

-Disclaimer: The information found at The Off-Campus Renter Center are not that of an attorney.
+Disclaimer: The information found at The Off-Campus Renter Center is not legal advice an attorney.
 Please contact ASUM Legal Services (if a student) or your attorney for legal advice.
 The information found here is intended for educational purposes only and should be used for ones own pursuit of mitigating disputes.